Women’s Fund founded at Austin Community Foundation to support nonprofit organizations that benefit women and their children.

 Concurrently, Women’s Fund investors participated in multiple virtual workshops, each themed around one of the Fund’s strategic pillars.
 Nicholas and his team led our sessions and presented their findings from nonprofit leaders to help guide our conversation.

 Special thanks to the subject-matter-experts who joined our calls:

 / Mechelle Dickerson / Dr. Knatokie Ford / Lourdes Rodriguez / Dena Jackson, PhD

 By the Numbers

 "Thank you so much for being nimble, sensitive and inclusive in your work.
 You embody what is so wonderful about Community Foundations."RUTH H.

 ACF Leadership synthesized the data, feedback and input from community members and Women’s Fund investors, which resulted in updated strategy statements that will guide our future grantmaking.

 While our impact areas remain the same, the revisions highlight key learnings from our focus groups and workshops including more inclusive language and an emphasis on systemic change.
 Our updated strategy statements reflect the need to build trust in our community and fund culturally competent programs and organizations.

-The 2021 grant cycle will challenge the Fund and its investors to actively combat implicit bias and listen to the needs in our community as we work to support economic security for more Central Texas women.
+Future grant cycles will challenge the Fund and its investors to actively combat implicit bias and listen to the needs in our community as we work to support economic security for more Central Texas women.